vladimirazarov/flowforge/README.md

 6.  **Observe & Save (Optional):**
     *   Press `d`, `s`, `p` to see the newly calculated test paths.
     *   Press `a` to save this state (e.g., to `output/run2`).
 7.  **Build Conditions:** Press `c`.
-This assigns conditions to edges and tries to make paths feasible.
+This assigns conditions to edges and tries to make paths workable.
 8.  **Observe & Save (Optional):**
     *   Press `d`, `s`, `p` (check path details/formulas).
     *   Press `a` to save this state (e.g., to `output/run3`).